 We’ve been evangelizing this mindset since our foundation.
-As we covered in conference talks from 2012 on context, going back to the work we did with ATD in designing the mobile learning certificate program in 2013, and defining the best practices for designing mobile learning covered in Mastering Mobile Learning in 2014, it’s clear that our definition of mobile learning actually fits much more in line with what the industry is attributing to microlearning than we could have anticipated.
-There is a gap, though.
+As we covered in conference talks from 2012 on context, going back to the work we did with ATD in designing the mobile learning certificate program in 2013, and defining the best practices for designing mobile learning covered in Mastering Mobile Learning in 2014, it’s clear that our definition of mobile learning fits much more in line with what the industry is attributing to microlearning than we could have expected.
+There is a gap though.
 To uncover it, let’s examine what Float views are keys to understanding microlearning.

 Similarities that connect mobile learning and microlearning are: flexible user pacing, reformatted eLearning content, and adaptation for contextual or environmental factors.
 All of these similarities and more make both mobile learning and microlearning compelling choices for modern learning systems.
 Below is a chart explaining some similarities between mobile learning and microlearning.

 |User pacing||Allows the learner to move at their own speed and take breaks or power through the material at their own pace.|